 What is it about this scene that works so well?
 Notice anything about the scene descriptions?
 The ingredients that will become the production design?
 Let’s start with the setting.
 Here we see Bruce brave the public for the first time in nearly eight years.
 He abandons the cape and cowl and ventures back into the city as a business magnate, not a masked crusader.
 But where does he go for his first foray back into the ‘real’ world?
 Ah yes, of course, he goes to a masquerade party.

 There he sees Selina, who is wearing “a small, velvet pair of cat ears,” a clever way of foreshadowing her alternate identity ‘Catwoman.’
 It may be a bit on the nose, but it works within the context of the scene.
-The Dark Knight Rises characters constantly walk the line between comic and grounded.
+The Dark Knight Rises characters constantly walk the line between comic and grounded, which is a tightrope Nolan successfully walked in each film.

 There’s just one character in the scene who isn’t wearing a mask, Bruce Wayne.
 Ah, that could be in reference to the idea that ‘Bruce Wayne’ is a mask in and of himself, hiding who really is at heart.

-Let’s take a look at the final cut of this scene, then we’ll talk about its best part.
+Let’s look at the final cut of this scene, then we’ll talk about its best part.

 From beginning to end, the dialogue in this scene is crisp, poetic, and nuanced.
 It certainly helps to have great actors like Christian Bale and Anne Hathaway delivering the lines, but even at a structural level, the dialogue is just really vibrant.